MIZ-KAS/ensuring-quality-releases-azure-devops/README.md

 - f) Make sure that the webAppName matches the name provided in the `terraform.tfvars` file.

 ##### 3.2.
 Add the Self-hosted Test Runner to a Pipelines Environment
 - a) Create a New Environment in Azure Pipelines.
-From inside your project in Azure DevOps go to:
+From inside your project in Azure DevOps go to:<br/>
 `Pipelines > Environments > New environment`
 - b) Give the environment a name e.g. `test`, then select `Virtual machines > Next`.
 - c) From the dropdown select `Lunix` and copy the `Registration script`